exasol/r-exasol/README.md

   192.168.6.132:59282> [1] "@@@ calculation done"

-All output line are prefixed with source IP and and source port, what means, that each R instance on EXAsolution have unique output prefix.
+All output line are prefixed with source IP and and source port, what means, that each R instance on EXASOL DB have unique output prefix.